majguo/java-on-azure-samples/quarkus/quarkus-on-asa.md

 ## Deploy to ASA Standard/Basic tier

-Because the port that liveness / readiness probes of the Standard/Basic tier ASA will detect is `1025`, you need to configure it in the sample project.
+Because the port that liveness / readiness probes of the Standard/Basic tier ASA will detect is `1025`, you need to manaully configure it in the sample project.
+Open the configuration file `quarkus-quickstarts/getting-started/src/main/resources/application.properties` and make sure the `quarkus.http.port` is explicitely configured to `1025`, for example:

 ```
-# Make sure you're located in 'quarkus-quickstarts/getting-started'
-echo "quarkus.http.port=1025" >> src/main/resources/application.properties
+# Quarkus Configuration file
+# key = value
+quarkus.http.port=1025
 ```

 Then build a fat-jar from the sample app.